Diablo IV: How to Find All Shi Yugong Fish – Quest Walkthrough

 Instant deliveryNo spam, unsubscribe anytime

-The safest habit is to register every fish immediately after you catch it instead of waiting until the full route is done.
-That prevents the worst version of this quest: six successful catches, a portal back to Shi Yugong, and then the horrible realization that one of them never counted.
+The safest habit is to register every fish the moment you catch it instead of waiting until the route is done.
+That prevents the worst version of this quest: six successful catches, a trip back to Shi Yugong, and the realization that one of them never counted.

 Advertisement